The City of Richmond installs different traffic control devices to best match various levels of vehicle and pedestrian activity. These devices are:

 - a cuckoo sound when the north-south walk light is active; and

 - a peep-peep sound when the east-west walk light is active

-At some intersections the city uses a combination vibrating directional arrow, pushbutton and speaker unit to further assist visually impaired pedestrians by providing the following features:
+At some intersections the city uses enhanced features to further assist visually impaired pedestrians by providing the following:

 - a pole locator sound that identifies the location of the pushbutton;

 - a special tone that is emitted when the button has been pushed;

 - a tactile arrow that identifies the direction of the crossing and vibrates when the walk light is on.